m2b3/gesturecap_mapping/mapping/readme_for_max_patch/Max_patch.md

 - **No sound**: Check audio is enabled and buffer contains valid sample
 - **No OSC reception**: Verify port is not blocked by firewall
 - **Unexpected amplitudes**: Confirm dynamic_level values are 0, 1, or 2

+## Dials

+The patch uses several key Max for Live components:
+- **live.object** and **live.remote~** for parameter communication
+- **M4L.api** modules for parameter name retrieval and path management
+- Custom scaling algorithms for motion-to-audio parameter conversion
+- - **Collision detection**: Prevents mapping a parameter to itself to avoid feedback loops
+- - **Bidirectional scaling**: Uses zmap functionality for flexible range mapping that can invert signal direction